danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_trend.py [-h] [-t TICKER] [-1st FIRSTMA] [-2nd SECONDMA]
                       [-3rd THIRDMA]

-This analyses the trend of a stock based upon multiple moving averages.
-It takes three numbers/moving averages and determines if the stock is in an uptrend, and also returns a range calculation to determine the 'distance' between the moving averages
+This plugin checks the trend for a stock.
+Based on the output, you can decide to set certain warning and critical threshold levels.

 **Optional Arguments**:
   -h, --help            show this help message and exit